 THE UPSHOT: After the Watergate investigation revealed the full extent of his activity, he pled guilty to charges of distributing illegal campaign literature, spending four months in prison.

 POST-SCANDAL: After the scandal, Segretti moved back to California, his home state, and kept a low profile, practicing civil and business law from his Newport Beach office.
-But in 1995, his ran unsuccessfully for an Orange County judgeship.
+But in 1995, he ran unsuccessfully for an Orange County judgeship.
 "They all wanted to talk about Nixon and Watergate," he said of the public reaction to his campaign.
 "It really hit a raw nerve."
 In 2000 he returned to politics briefly, co-chairing John McCain’s presidential campaign in Orange County.
 In 2018, when he visited a U.S. History class at his alma mater, San Marino High School, he had this to say about Watergate.
 “The idea…sold to me at the beginning was to disrupt the Democratic presidential primary campaign,” he said.
 “Things morphed from doing a few things to going a little deeper.
 They were probably things I should not have done.”

 THE WHITE HOUSE INSIDERS